STATWORX/stable-diffusion/README.md

 | Apple M1 Pro (16‑Core GPU) |            |            |

 **Details**
-- We run the diffusion process for 50, 150 and 200 steps
+- We run the diffusion process for 50, 150 and 200 steps calculated the average time for one step
 - Each run was repeated 5 times and results were averages
 - We did not use half-float precision, since it is not available for MPS at the moment